SamuelCrespo22/IAGP2_2026/README.md

 * The rendering process is deterministic for a given prompt and target image.
 * Final performance is reported using CLIP Similarity, LPIPS, and RMSE.
 * The Combined Score is used only for candidate ranking and Top-3 selection.
+* You can change the experiment prompts by altering them in the EXPERIMENTS variable along with the experiment name and output folder.